Roestdev/hebrew_accents/DESIGN.md

 3. `Revia Gadol`  and `Revia Qaton`
    Revia Gadol, Revia Qaton and Revia Mugrash all contain same the Unicode code-point **U+0597**.

-   Allthough the Revia Gadol and Revia Qaton are represented by the same Unicode code-point, the difference is based upon the position in the sentence and the relation to another accent ( `OleWeYored`).
+   Allthough the Revia Gadol and Revia Qaton are represented by the same Unicode code-point, the difference is based upon the position in the sentence and the relation to another accent ( `OlehWeYored`).

 ## Data structures